What Is The Difference Between a DWI and a DUI?

 - Other specific issues related to your case

 These motions take place at court hearings referred to as Pretrial or Omnibus hearings.
 Police officers, jail staff, and / or defendants sometimes offer the Judge their testimonies during these hearings.
-Depending on your specific case and situation, you yourself may even be required to testify.
+Depending on your specific case and situation, you yourself may be required to testify.
 According to Minnesota law, the Judge present at your hearing must issue a ruling within 90 days of this hearing, determining how your DWI or DUI case will proceed.

 What will happen at a DWI defense trial in Mankato, MN?

 You have the right to request a trial by jury if your offense is deemed to be a misdemeanor or gross misdemeanor.
-If you haven’t been charged with more than 3 DWI or DUI offenses in the past 10 years, you can expect the trial to last 1-2 days, and the jury to amount to 6 individuals residing in the county in which you have been charged.
-If however you already have 3 DUI or DWI charges accumulated within the last 10 years, you will go through what is called a felony trial.
+If you haven’t been charged with more than three DWI or DUI offenses in the past 10 years, you can expect the trial to last 1-2 days, and the jury to amount to six individuals residing in the county in which you have been charged.
+If however you already have three DUI or DWI charges accumulated within the last 10 years, you will go through what is called a felony trial.
 In Minnesota, a felony trial means you have the right to be judged by a jury of 12 individuals from your own county.

 The first step of any trial is the selection of the individuals who will make up the jury.
 Jury selection can take several hours, as your attorney will do his or her best to find jury members that will be impartial and that will be able to review and judge your case in a neutral fashion.
 Once everyone agrees on who will constitute the jury, the Prosecutor in your case will make his or her opening statement, explaining to the jury their understanding of your case and the reason and way he or she will go about convincing them that you are guilty of driving while impaired or driving under the influence.
 It will then be your attorney’s turn to make his or her opening statement.
-He or she will take advantage of this time to show the jury what problems or flaws he or she sees in the Prosecutor’s case.
+He or she will take advantage of this time to show the jury what problems or flaws he or she sees in the prosecutor’s case.
 This might include showing that the Intoxilyzer test was inaccurate, that the blood draw wasn’t performed properly or any other process that might not be valid depending on the specifics of your case.

 Once both parties have made their opening statements, witnesses will be called to testify.
 These witnesses might include the police officer who arrested you, the individual who performed the Intoxilyzer test and any other person the Prosecutor believes will help convict you of a DWI or DUI.
 Your lawyer’s approach during this time will be to get involved in the questioning process and point out any inconsistency in each of the witness’s testimony.
 Once the Prosecutor is finished presenting his or her case, it will be your turn to call witnesses to the bar.
 These witnesses will be called to help show that you are not guilty of committing a DWI or DUI and might include individuals such as eyewitnesses, passengers who were with you at the time of the arrest, or a blood alcohol expert who can explain why the test was not performed properly and should, therefore, be disregarded.
 At the end of testimonies, both your lawyer and the Prosecutor will make their closing statements and the members of the jury will be asked to proceed to the Jury Room to deliberate on your case.
 This means they will review the evidence and testimonies of all the witnesses, discuss the Prosecutor and your lawyer’s arguments and ultimately come to a unanimous decision on whether or not you are guilty of the crime for which you were charged.

 As you can see from these proceedings, a trial is not a simple process.
 This is an outline of how processes go for the most part, but as every trial is different, many twists and turns can influence whether or not you will walk away free and without conviction.
 This is why it is extremely important that you contact a lawyer specializing in DUI and DWI cases as soon as possible.
 Not just any generalist attorney can successfully navigate the complex and intricate laws that are specific to DUI and DWI cases.
-Thankfully for you, in Minnesota, you can count on the expert advice and representation that Rosengren Kohlmeyer and Hagen has to offer.
+Thankfully for you, in Minnesota, you can count on the expert advice and representation that Rosengren, Kohlmeyer & Hagen Law Office has to offer.

 What Are Negotiations?

 Many cases do not even go to trial, as they are settled by entering into plea bargains with the prosecutor.
-During negotiations, your attorney will speak with the Prosecutor and point out the problems, flaws, and gaps he or she sees in the Prosecutor’s case.
+During negotiations, your attorney will speak with the Prosecutor and point out the problems, flaws and gaps he or she sees in the Prosecutor’s case.
 In order for negotiations to turn in your favor, and hopefully avoid you having to go to trial, your attorney must be extremely skilled and experienced in handling DWI and DUI cases.
 The best outcomes in negotiations literally come down to how well your attorney can study and take apart the Prosecutor’s case to prove to them that they will not get a conviction by going through trial, and to convince them that it is better for everyone involved to settle the case outside of the courtroom through the negotiation process.

 II.
 DWI Punishments